abidlabs/abidlabs.github.io/about.md

 <blockquote>
 > "If you see something wrong, fix it with your hands.
 If you can’t do that, then speak out to correct it.
-If you can’t do that, then know in your heart that it is wrong – that is the very minimum of faith." – Prophet Muhammad (ﷺ)
+If you can’t do that, then know in your heart that it is wrong – but that is the very minimum of faith." – Muhammad (ﷺ)
 </blockquote>